yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tidl.rst

        what():  CHECK failed: (index) < (current_size_):
        Aborted (core dumped)

      This is usually caused by unsupported Caffe input layer format.
-Refer `Importing Caffe Models <Foundational_Components/Machine_Learning/tidl.html#importing-caffe-models>`__ for more details.
+For more details, refer to :ref:`Importing Caffe Models`.

 - TensorFlow import failed with error "Could not find the requested input Data:"
      This is likely due to unoptimized frozen graphs.
-Refer `Importing Tensorflow Models <Foundational_Components/Machine_Learning/tidl.html#importing-tensorflow-models>`__ for more details.
+Refer :ref:`Importing Tensorflow Models` for more details.